qiboteam/qibocal/doc/source/tutorials/basic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each qubit is coupled to a resonator to perform the measurement.
-The resonator is characterized by a bare frequency that we can be extracted by running a resonator spectroscopy at high power.
+The resonator is characterized by a bare frequency that can be extracted by running a resonator spectroscopy at high power.
 To perform this experiment with qibocal it is sufficient to write the following runcard `spectroscopy.yaml`: